kkinnear/zprint/README.md

 #### :nl-separator?

-This will put a blank line between any pair that took more than one line and the next pair.
+This will put a blank line between any pair where the right part of a pair was formatted with a flow.
 Some examples:

 ```clojure
 (czprint {:a :b :c {:e :f :g :h :i :j :k :l} :m :n :o {:p {:q :r :s :t}}} 40 {:map {:nl-separator? false}})